ucdavis/HPCCF-franklin-docs/docs/cryoem.md

-# Relion
+# Cryo-EM Software Stack

-## Using the GUI
+## Relion

-### X11 Forwarding
+Franklin has multiple CPU and GPU optimized versions of the [Relion](https://relion.readthedocs.io/en/release-4.0/index.html) cryo-EM structural determination package.
+The head node has been configured to support X11 forwarding, enabling the Relion GUI to be launched.
+Relion jobs are submitted for batch processing on the cluster node via Slurm.
+Each Relion module exports the necessary configurations to pre-fill job submission and dependency information in the GUI, and we have defined additional GUI fields to further configure Slurm parameters.
+We are also maintaining an additional software package, [`relion-helper`](https://github.com/ucdavis/relion-helper), to assist users in switching between Relion modules within the same project.

+Your first step is deciding which Relion variant you should use.
+We recommend version **4.0.0**, as it is the currently-supported stable release.
+There are three variants of this version: `relion/cpu/4.0.0+amd`, `relion/gpu/4.0.0+amd`, and `relion/gpu/4.0.0+intel`, which correspond to the CPU optimized, GPU with AMD CPU optimized, and GPU with Intel CPU optimized builds, respectively.
+More information about these modules is available in the [Module Variants](cryoem.md#module-variants) section.
+In general, unless you have access to the three GPU nodes owned by the Al-Bassam lab, you can ignore the Intel variants, and use the CPU `+amd` version for multi-node CPU only jobs and the GPU `+amd` version if you have access to a GPU node.

+Because Relion is GUI driven, you need to `ssh` to Franklin with X11 forwarding enabled.
+Instructions for enabling X11 forwarding can be found in the [Access](access.md#x11-forwarding) section.

 ### Slurm Configuration

+### Switching Between Relion Modules: relion-helper

-## Module Variants
+### Module Variants

 There are currently six variations of Relion available on Franklin.
 Versions **3.1.3** and **4.0.0** are available, each with:

-- A CPU-optimized build compiled for AMD processors
+- A CPU-optimized build compiled for AMD processors: `relion/cpu/[VERSION]+amd`
-- A GPU-optimized build compiled for AMD processors
+- A GPU-optimized build compiled for AMD processors: `relion/gpu/[VERSION]+amd`
-- A GPU-optimized build compiled for Intel processors
+- A GPU-optimized build compiled for Intel processors: `relion/gpu/[VERSION]+intel`

 The CPU-optimized builds were configured with `-DALTCPU=True` and without CUDA support.
 For Relion CPU jobs, they will be much faster than the GPU variants.